 History, tourist information, and nearby accommodation

-William the Conqueor granted the Otterton estate to the monks of Mont St Michel in Normandy, and it became their most important English possession.
-Over the next few centuries the Otterton corn mill continued to grind grain, but by 414 the emphasis shifted to fulling; the process of processing wool by beating it to thicken the finished cloth.
+William the Conqueror granted the Otterton estate to the monks of Mont St Michel in Normandy, and it became their most important English possession.
+Over the next few centuries, the Otterton corn mill continued to grind grain, but by 414 the emphasis shifted to fulling; the process of processing wool by beating it to thicken the finished cloth.
 Two fulling mills operated on the main mill leat, processing wool for the woollen mills in Ottery St Mary.
 A third mill was built across the stream, using water to power a forge.

 "This stone worked for the first time,